-Policy name: Safeguarding Children and Young People Policy Owner: Designated Safeguarding Officer Author: Designated Safeguarding Officer and Deputy Designated Safeguarding Officer Does this police cy replace any If yes please refer to the related policies here: existing Other policy?
-This revises the existing Safeguarding Children and N. (N.) Young People Policy Yes/No A (0000 1 (11) 1 () August 2023 - updated legislation Version History Version number Revision Date Description of Change 1.0 to 2.3 May 2008 to May 2022 Various amends throughout the period.
-2.4 Sept 2022 New KCSIE guidance and updated DSL - contacts.
+Policy name: Safeguarding Children and Young People Policy Owner: Designated Safeguarding Officer Author: Designated Safeguarding Officer and Deputy Designated Safeguarding Officer Does this polic cy replace any If yes please refer to the related policies here: existing , , , , Other policy?
+This revises the existing Safeguarding Children and Young People Policy Yes/No August 2023 - updated legislation Version History Version Revision Description of Change number Date 1.0 to 2.3 May 2008 to May 2022 Various amends throughout the period.
+2.4 Sept 2022 New KCSIE guidance and updated DSL contacts.
 2.5 Aug 2023 New KCSIE guidance and updated DSL contacts.
-Document State
+Document Status version posted of document are n on togethernet is th ot controlled.
+As a c st this document may be printed, the electronic the controlled copy.
+Any printed copies of this controlled document, this document should not be but should always be accessed from togethernet.